FusionAuth/fusionauth-site/site/_posts/2020-04-27-sharing-custom-oauth-claims-with-a-asp-netcore-app.md

 {% include _image.liquid src="/assets/img/blogs/adding-more-claims-asp-net/aspnetextended-lambda-management-api-key.png" alt="The API key with lambda and application permissions." class="img-fluid" figure=false %}

-Here's the shell script which creates the lambda and associate it with the "dotnetcore" application.
-You should update the `AUTH_HEADER` environment variable to the value of the API key we just created.
-And update `APPLICATION_ID` to the id of the "dotnetcore" application.
-We make one call to create our lambda, and another call to configure the application to use the newy created lambda.
+Here's the shell script which creates the lambda and associates it with the "dotnetcore" application.
+You must update the `AUTH_HEADER` environment variable to the value of the API key we just created.
+Also, please update `APPLICATION_ID` to the id of the "dotnetcore" application.
+This script calls one API to create our lambda, and another to configure the application to use it.

 ```shell
 AUTH_HEADER=YOUR_API_KEY_HERE